How to Handle a Geico Claim After a Car Accident

 Fighting a Claim With GEICO

 Keep in mind that most claims with GEICO will require negotiation before you receive a fair settlement offer.
-If an offer from GEICO seems too low, consider contacting a lawyer to help evaluate your claim.
+If an offer from GEICO seems too low, consider contacting our Houston law office at (713) 224-4878 to help evaluate your claim.
 You may have overestimated the value of your claim, but GEICO may have underestimated your injuries and expenses.

 If GEICO does not make you a fair settlement offer, your lawyer can file a lawsuit against the at-fault driver.
 GEICO would then be required to defend the lawsuit under its insurance contract.
 If liability is clear, GEICO will avoid going to trial by settling the case.